 Magnificent Mile Lights Festival Chicago Illinois

-The Magnificent Mile Lights Festival, will celebrate 31 years with a live parade (the largest nighttime parade in the US) when one million lights are illuminated on the trees along The Magnificent Mile.
-The parade is on Michigan Avenue from Oak Street to Wacker Drive.
+The Magnificent Mile Lights Festival will celebrate 33 years with a live parade (the largest nighttime parade in the US) when one million lights are illuminated on the 200+ trees along The Magnificent Mile.
+The parade will feature Grand Marshals Mickey Mouse and Minnie Mouse of Walt Disney World® Resort, fabulous floats with beloved friends from Walt Disney World® Resort, marching bands from across the country, musical celebrities, Santa Claus and the The Wintrust Fireworks Spectacular.

 Christmas Around the World and Holidays of Light